teddante/SubtitleSplitter/README.md

 - Read a text file and split it into sentences.
 - Convert sentences into a subtitle file format.
-- Sensible defaults for subtitle timing and wrapping.
+- Sensible defaults for timing and wrapping.
+  - One sentence per caption
+  - Duration = characters / 15 cps (average reading speed)
+  - No gap between consecutive captions
+  - Wrapped to max 2 lines at ~42 characters per line (no truncation)

 ## Getting Started